Code-Institute-Submissions/Milestone-Project-108/README.md

 - CSS3

 ### Frameworks & Libraries
-- Boostrap
+- [Boostrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - was used as my main framwork for structuring the website.
-- Google Fonts
+- [Google Fonts](https://fonts.google.com/) - used to select the text font to be used throughout the site.
-- Font Awesome
+- [Font Awesome](https://fontawesome.com/icons?d=gallery) - for the icon graphics used on the contact-us page.
-- Git
+- [Gitpod](https://www.gitpod.io/) - used as my IDE.
-- GitHub
+- [GitHub](https://github.com/) - for my Git repository.
-- Balsamic
+- [Balsamic](https://balsamiq.com/) - used to create the website wireframes.
-- Coolors
+- [Coolors](https://coolors.co/) - used to pick the colour theme for the website.

 ## Testing